Stono/osql/README.md

  - 0.1.9 Fixed concurrency issues on INSERT + get ID
  - 0.2.0 Fixed concurrency issues on MSSQL driver, as well as fixing an issue around IDENTITY_INSERT
  - 0.2.1 Updated MSSQL to 1.2.1
+ - 0.2.2 table.options.identity is no longer a required paramter as tables dont always have identities

 ## License
 Copyright (c) 2014 Karl Stoney